 let s3 = s1 + &s2; // Note that s1 has been moved here and can no longer be used

+Listing 8-16: Using the + operator to combine two String values into a new String value

-After this code the String s3 will contain Hello, world!.
-The reason that s1 is no longer valid after the addition and the reason that we used a reference to s2 has to do with the signature of the method that gets called when we use the + operator.
+As a result of this code, the string s3 will contain Hello, world!.
+The reason s1 is no longer valid after the addition and the reason we used a reference to s2 has to do with the signature of the method that gets called when we use the + operator.
 The + operator uses the add method, whose signature looks something like this:

 fn add(self, s: &str) -> String {

-This isn’t the exact signature that’s in the standard library; there add is defined using generics.
+This isn’t the exact signature that’s in the standard library: in the standard library, add is defined using generics.
 Here, we’re looking at the signature of add with concrete types substituted for the generic ones, which is what happens when we call this method with String values.
-We'll be discussing generics in Chapter 10.
+We’ll discuss generics in Chapter 10.
 This signature gives us the clues we need to understand the tricky bits of the + operator.

+prod: confirm xref

-First of all, s2 has an &, meaning that we are adding a reference of the second string to the first string.
-This is because of the s parameter in the add function: we can only add a &str to a String, we can’t add two String values together.
-Remember back in Chapter 4 when we talked about how &String will coerce to &str: we write &s2 so that the String will coerce to the proper type, &str.
-Because this method does not take ownership of the parameter, s2 will still be valid after this operation.
+First, s2 has an &, meaning that we’re adding a reference of the second string to the first string because of the s parameter in the add function: we can only add a &str to a String; we can’t add two String values together.
+But wait - the type of &s2 is &String, not &str, as specified in the second parameter to add.
+Why does Listing 8-16 compile?
+We are able to use &s2 in the call to add because the compiler can coerce the &String argument into a &str.
+When we call the add method, Rust uses something called a deref coercion, which you could think of here as turning &s2 into &s2[..].
+We’ll discuss deref coercion in more depth in Chapter 15.
+Because add does not take ownership of the s parameter, s2 will still be a valid String after this operation.

 Second, we can see in the signature that add takes ownership of self, because self does not have an &.
-This means s1 in the above example will be moved into the add call and no longer be valid after that.
-So while let s3 = s1 + &s2; looks like it will copy both strings and create a new one, this statement actually takes ownership of s1, appends a copy of the contents of s2, then returns ownership of the result.
-In other words, it looks like it’s making a lot of copies, but isn’t: the implementation is more efficient than copying.
+This means s1 in Listing 8-16 will be moved into the add call and no longer be valid after that.
+So although let s3 = s1 + &s2; looks like it will copy both strings and create a new one, this statement actually takes ownership of s1, appends a copy of the contents of s2, and then returns ownership of the result.
+In other words, it looks like it’s making a lot of copies but isn’t: the implementation is more efficient than copying.

 If we need to concatenate multiple strings, the behavior of + gets unwieldy: